Idaho Occupational Safety and Health Consultation Program

 You can find us on the Boise State University campus in the Chrisway Annex building at 2103 University Drive in Boise.
 Normal business hours are 8am – 5pm, and we follow the university’s schedule for holidays.

 Not an Idaho business?
 Check with the consultation program in your state to see what services they offer small businesses like yours.
 You can contact your state’s program through the OSHA website.

-Between September 1, 2017, and October 30, 2018 (our most recent financial year), OSHCon’s consultants visited 119 businesses throughout the state.
+Between September 1, 2018, and October 30, 2019 (our most recent full-service financial year), OSHCon’s consultants visited 155 businesses throughout the state.
 Industries visited included Manufacturing, Construction, Agriculture, and the Service and Retail/Wholesale sectors.

-During those 119 visits, 1,222 serious hazards were identified, an average of 9.43 per visit.
-As a result of identifying those hazards, and the follow up undertaken by the employer, 10, 764 people were removed from risk.
+During those 155 visits 2,195 serious hazards were identified, an average of 14.16 per visit.
+As a result of identifying those hazards, and the follow up undertaken by the employer, 11,215 people were removed from risk.
 Many employees were removed from multiple risks.
 A total of 13, 211 people were removed from risk of other than serious hazards that were identified by our consultants.

 Improving workplace safety and health not only protects employees, it can reduce medical and insurance costs for employers, and increase productivity.

-More information about how effective safety and health programs can save you money can be found on OSHA’s $afety Pays webpage.
+More information about how effective safety and health programs can save you money can be found on OSHA’s Safety Management webpage.